cascademedia/wp-example-site-metisimo/README.md

 # Metisimo
-An example WordPress site to showcase how Cascade Media builds sites.
+An example WordPress site to showcase how I build sites.

 ## Prerequisites
 Before starting, make sure the following software is installed.